(528219) 2008 KV42

-Officially discovered on 31 May 2008, the discovery was announced on 16 July 2008, by the Canada–France Ecliptic Plane Survey team led by Brett Gladman.
+was discovered by astronomers at Mauna Kea Observatory on 31 May 2008.
 The discovery team nicknamed "Drac" after Count Dracula.

 Discovery and naming

 The discovery of was announced on 16 July 2008 by the Canada–France Ecliptic Plane Survey team led by Brett Gladman from the University of British Columbia.
 The announcement was made during the "Asteroids, Comets, Meteors" meeting held in Baltimore, Maryland, followed by a Minor Planet Electronic Circular on the same day and an IAU Circular on 18 July.
-The discovery was made using images obtained on 31 May from the 3.5-meter Canada-France-Hawaii Telescope, followed by further observations until 8 July from the Whipple Observatory and Cerro Tololo.
+The discovery was made using images obtained on 31 May from the 3.5-meter Canada–France–Hawaii Telescope, followed by further observations until 8 July from the Whipple Observatory and Cerro Tololo.

 The discovery team nicknamed "Drac" because of its high inclination in reference to its orbital plane resembling Count Dracula's ability to walk on walls.